-Our synchronous online meetings will provide you with an opportunity for peer-to-peer learning, collaborative teamwork, and group discussion.
+Practicals will provide you with an opportunity for peer-to-peer learning, collaborative teamwork, and group discussion.
 Your participation is mandatory, and you must only attend the practical section you are registered in.
-You will be randomly assigned to a small group (~4 students) to collaborate on exercises together in breakout rooms and through shared documents.
+You will be randomly assigned to a small group (~4 students) to collaborate on exercises together and through shared documents.
 When required, students will be responsible for their own submissions of work, and final answers must be in your own words.
-Tutorial and laboratory exercises will be due within 48-hrs of when your practical section ends.
+Both tutorial and laboratory exercises will be due within 48-hrs of when your practical section ends.